X

 Telemetry data is a key piece of AI storage management tools.
 This data is information collected through sensors from storage, servers and networking systems.

 AI and machine learning analyze information gathered from these systems on hardware devices, OSes, applications and hypervisors.
-This helps to detect anomalous activity, such as poorly configured devices, surprising capacity growth or unusual throughput demands.
+This helps to detect anomalous activity, such as poorly configured devices, unexpected capacity growth or unusual throughput demands.
 These activities can be used for resource planning and optimizing storage performance.

 The differentiation in AI-based storage management tools is in their functionality.
 Many such tools use AI to help with troubleshooting, root cause analysis and storage optimization.
 Some tools provide additional functionality, such as help with power consumption, application deployment and even hardware lifecycle management.
+Likewise, some products are designed to look for anomalies that may signal a ransomware attack.
+Vendors are also focusing on cyber-resilience and using analytics to help ensure availability.

 Before investing in an AI storage tool, consider how the system delivers alerts.
 Most tools display alerts on dashboards, but some use other mechanisms, such as text messages or email messages.
 Whatever the delivery method, the tool should filter out noise alerts so the organization can focus on what is important.